Lifetime-Aware Design for Item-Level Intelligence at the Extreme Edge: FlexiBits FlexiFlow Extended Characterization and Analysis

 Energy sources with higher carbon intensity (e.g. coal, 1048 gCO\textsubscript{2}e/kWh~\cite{USElectricityProfile}) favor the energy efficient but larger design of HERV.
 Conversely, energy sources with lower carbon intensity (e.g. solar, 28 gCO\textsubscript{2}e/kWh~\cite{wiserWindVisionNew2015}) favor the smaller but less energy efficient of SERV.

 Figure~\ref{fig:energy-ablation} visualizes how this parameter affects carbon-optimal design decisions for the Air Pollution Monitoring workload.
-In that particular workload, the optimal microarchitecture design changes with energy source due to these differences.
+For this particular workload, the optimal microarchitecture design changes with energy source due to these differences.
 Therefore, the expected energy source is an important user-specification as described in \textsc{FlexiFlow}'s inputs (Section~\ref{sec:flexiflow_inputs}).